kubek2k/articles/9_reasons_terraform_is_a_pain.md

 Initially, neither Hashicorp nor any other company was providing any hosting of Terraform.
-Being quite a complicated piece of software to run (esp. the secrets holding part), there was a niche that had to be fulfilled, and finally - it was, by Terraform Enterprise.
+Being quite a complicated piece of software to run (esp. the secrets holding part), there was a niche that had to be fulfilled, and finally - it was, by [Terraform Enterprise](https://www.terraform.io/docs/enterprise/index.html).
 Unfortunately, I have no experience with this, so can't tell for sure, how it looks.
 But - assuming it's the same feel stripped from rather problematic issues of dealing with state and sensitive data - I hope for the best.
-What might be worth more thinking is the fact that using Enterprise mode, leaves our provisioning a bit vendor locked-in.
+What might be considered an issue is the fact that using Enterprise mode, leaves our provisioning a bit vendor locked-in.

 # So what should I (You) do?